Best Restaurants In Ubud: From Budget to Fine Dining

 The Yoga Barn

-Sometimes if I didn’t feel like crossing the road to Vege Karma I’d just get a warm coconut from The Yoga Barn to stay hydrated straight after class – only IDR20k ($2AUD).
+Sometimes if I didn’t feel like crossing the busy main road to Vege Karma I’d just get a warm coconut from The Yoga Barn to stay hydrated straight after class – only IDR20k ($2AUD).

 Super Healthy And/Or Must Try Restaurants In Ubud